What Is Seed Germination?

 Planting seeds straight into soil or other grow medium

-To supercharge germination, mix in some rooting compound with the water to provide the seedling with compounds to encourage rapid rooting.
+Just like with the paper towel method, soak your soil, coco, or grow media in water beforehand.
+To supercharge germination, mix in some rooting hormones with the water to provide the seedling with compounds to encourage rapid rooting.

 Once you have your medium pre-soaked, put some holes 5-10mm deep in preparation for your seeds.
-This height allows them to be close to your seedling light, and encourage them to grow towards it.
+This height allows them to be close to your seedling light and encourages them to grow towards it.

-Then, carefully place your seed inside and cover it up.
+Then, carefully place your seed inside and ensure it is completely covered with soil.

-You should see signs of germination within two weeks.
+When germinating seeds in the soil, you should see a plant pop through the surface of the soil within two weeks.
 This method may take a little longer than using paper towels, but there are benefits here.

-This method causes minimal stress to the seeds, and the rootlet can start developing as soon as it emerges, unlike the paper towel method.
+This method causes less stress to the seed, and the rootlet can start developing as soon as it emerges from the soil.

 - Humidity dome